-Options Strategies - ZEGA
+Options Strategies

 The Fund uses options strategies to seek to (i) generate income, (ii) benefit from potential upside in the value of the Underlying Securities, and (iii) hedge against large declines in the U.S. equity markets.
 The Fund will use either covered calls, out-of-the-money calls, or a combination of both, based on market conditions.
 The Fund will generally use covered calls when there is a general consensus that the market is stable or slightly bullish to generate income, and generally use out-of-the-money calls when there is a general consensus of mildly to highly bullish conditions to capture more potential upside.
-In addition, the Fund will consistently use long put options on the S&P 500 Index ("SPX put options") to hedge against significant market declines, regardless of current conditions.
+In addition, the Fund will consistently use long put options on a large cap equity index (e.g., S&P 500 Index, NASDAQ-100 Index, etc.) and/or Underlying Securities held either directly or indirectly (i.e., synthetically) to attempt to hedge against significant market declines, regardless of current conditions.

-ZEGA evaluates a variety of data to make its market assessments, including economic indicators such as interest rates and inflation, technical factors like price trends and volatility measures.
+The Adviser evaluates a variety of data to make its market assessments, including economic indicators such as interest rates and inflation, technical factors like price trends and volatility measures.